obzehn/multithermal_fes/README.md

 # Multi-thermal and funnel corrections for free energy estimates
 This is a modification of the original Invernizzi's [FES_from_Reweighting](https://github.com/invemichele/opes/blob/master/postprocessing/FES_from_Reweighting.py) script to add funnel correction and multi-thermal reweighting.
-For an Opes Expanded introduction, please read the original work<sup>1</sup>.
+For an Opes Expanded introduction, please read the original work[^1].

 The main additions are
-1. You can now re-weight Opes Expanded simulations in the case of multi-termal (multi-canonical) simulations[^1]
+1. You can now re-weight Opes Expanded simulations in the case of multi-termal (multi-canonical) simulations
 2. You can now correct the FES of a funnel-restrained simulation[^2]

 To re-weight for multi-thermal runs, two flags are needed